 - has an option for arms-out transitional swaddling

-- easy access diaper changes (without taking the whole swaddle off)
+- easy access to diaper changes (without taking the whole swaddle off)

-In order to help baby stop breaking out of their swaddles, we need to understand why the heck they’re doing it in the first place.
+In order to help babies stop breaking out of their swaddles, we need to understand why the heck they’re doing it in the first place.

 - not swaddled tight enough